 As I browse the back catalogue of Rusty Debris, I find Rich Hall makes an engaging guide for my latent dilettante interest in Country.
-He’s also a fine Tweety-baiter, of course, like this.
-And his film is both instructive and hilarious.
+He’s also a fine Tweety-baiter, of course, such as this.
+And his BBC4 film is both instructive and hilarious:

 Country may often seem banal to us poncey liberal elite—although we’re on thin ice if we’re going to laugh at the outfits.
 But like flamenco, or tango (or, come to think of it, almost any genre worth its salt), beyond the cosy domestic image it’s about pain, and poor suffering Hugh Manity.